I think a lot more.

 I couldn’t be happier that I chose to write.
 As if I have got a new life.
 A challenging one but what else could it be?

 What’s better than words?
-What’s better than to be able to express what you think?
+What’s better than being able to express what you think?
 To be able to understand the other.
 That’s the greatest human gift.
 A combined vision.
 A capability of creating fiction and stories.
 Isn’t that’s what allowed humans to grow much and rule the planet?
 And I get my hands dirty with the same skill.

 I am more than fortunate.
 Jumping up and falling low.